 Second, once the test is fully set up, the plumbing-under-test must be pressurized to the user-specified test pressure or greater.
 The instrument will indicate when a valid pressure level has been achieved.
 If the pressure in the plumbing is not sufficient, then the test cannot be run.

 No, there is not.

 Tests results that are "accepted" (by pressing the 'Pass' or 'Fail' button after completion of a test) are stored in log files in the base unit.
 These files are retained in tamper-proof, non-volatile memory and cannot be altered by the user.
-Once data is entered into the base unit log file, there is no mechanism for deleting it.
+Once data is entered into the base unit log file, there is no mechanism for deleting or modifying it.

 The instrument logs comprehensive test records for thorough, permanent documentation of each plumbing test.
 Each test record includes the following information:

 Test records accumulate in log files contained in the non-volatile memory of the base unit, creating a permanent, tamper-proof record of all tests.
 The non-volatile memory can store over 1 million test records.

 Test data records are stored in "data log" files contained in the base unit non-volatile memory.
 There are two types of data log files generated in the base unit: the Cumulative log file and Current log files.
 The Cumulative log file is a single file that contains all test data records generated by the base unit.
 Current log files are smaller files used to store test records generated since the creation of the Current log file.
 The base unit History function allows review and printing of data records contained in the Current log file.